morganwu277/code_snippets/proxy.md

 # ngrok usage
-we can use next script to generate certs and start client/server
+we can use next script to generate certs and start client/server,

+NOTE: ngrok 1.x stopped development, a better forked version would be https://github.com/morganwu277/pgrok
 ```sh
 #!/bin/sh